dessalines/essays/buddhism/buddhist_questions.md

 If 99% of the population attempted to practice the noble eightfold path, it wouldn't alleviate their poverty.

 Practicing the noble eightfold path will not uplift anyone out of poverty.
 It will not end colonialism.
 It will not end war.
 Only challenging bullies, taking posession of production, can do that.

+## No friends / loved ones

+The buddha talks to vesaka, and tells her that holy ones have no loved ones in the world.
+This was after she was attending her grandchild's funeral.

+In another story he talks about how dear ones bring only pain and suffering in their wake.

+Compare 4 noble truths, with the marxist noble truths.

+1. Suffering, yes.
+2. cause of suffering.
+Not selfish craving, but the selfish craving of a tiny minority of exploiters, and also those who help them get away with it (which includes religious leaders who advocate against violence, and class struggle).
+Who dares accuse someone working 10 hours a day, exploited by capitalists, no health care, no security, that the cause of their suffering is their own selfish craving?
+That the suffering of hunger is just their own selfish craving?
+3. nibbana? how about instead comfort, security, stability, health care, free time, friendship, comaradery, fun times.
+4. The path - proletarian revolution, which takes decades.
+Learning the history of class struggle.
+Ppl working 10 hours a day don't have time to meditate, and practice the precepts.

+capitalism / surplus value extraction is the greatest theft of all, stealing time, and lifetimes away.
+Theft is depriving another of a resource, the use of a resource.